 This is a bonus post of the Bad Leadership series.
 I was talking to one of my coaching friend’s Plynn Gutman about the Bad Leadership blog series.
-She said to me, you have to do an extra one on Leadership Vampires who steal employees successes and claim them as their own.
-In other words, does not give credit where credit is due.
-This blog post is for you Plynn and thank you for the suggestion.
+She said to me; you have to do an extra one on Leadership Vampires who steal employees successes and claim them as their own.
+In other words, give credit where credit is due.
+This blog post is for you Plynn, and thank you for the suggestion.

 How does it feel when your boss takes credit for your work?
 Not good at all.
-People don’t feel satisfied or appreciated when they are not acknowledge for their contributions.
-This happens and is a common practice within some organizations.
+People don’t feel satisfied or appreciated when not acknowledged for their contributions.
+This is becoming a common practice within some organizations.

 How do you handle this when it happens?
 (Pause and Reflect)

-This will make a huge difference on how to react.
-Is it acceptable to stand up and take credit for your ideas.
+This will make a significant difference in how to react.
+Is it acceptable to stand up and take credit for your ideas?
 Will your direct supervisor support you when you do?
-Is it worth standing up and saying look at me?
+Is it worth standing up and saying, look at me?

 I believe, yes, everyone should be recognized for their contributions.
 However, some managers don’t give credit where credit is due.
-Remember to pick your battles carefully especially when you work for Vampire Leaders.
+Remember to pick your battles carefully, primarily when you work for Vampire Leaders.

 Do I want to announce to everyone, hey, this was my idea?

-If yes, (Stop, Pause and Reflect) – Will this halt any future career opportunities for me?
+If yes, (Stop, Pause and Reflect) – Will this halt any future career opportunities?

 If no, schedule time to meet with your boss privately to discuss it.